 Do you like to drink smoothies?
-But don’t know exactly which ingredients can give your smoothie an extra boost without bringing in all kinds of bells and whistles?
-I have listed my 15 most favourite and healthy smoothie ingredients here for you.
-You don’t have to put all 15 in a smoothie at the same time, though, if you do, then leave a message to tell how it was!
-So have fun, make a delicious smoothie, enjoy and feel good!
+But don’t you know exactly which ingredients can give your smoothie an extra boost without bringing in all kinds of bells and whistles?
+I have listed my 15 favorite and most healthy smoothie ingredients here for you.
+You don’t have to put all 15 in a smoothie at the same time, though; if you do, then leave a message to tell how it was!
+So have fun, make a delicious smoothie, enjoy, and feel good!

 My 15 Favorite Smoothie Ingredients

-Avocado, you either love it or hate it, you cannot ignore it’s health benefits.
+Avocado, whether you love it or hate it, you cannot ignore it’s health benefits.
 I personally think the taste is very dominant, but the fact remains that avocados contain a whole range of healthy properties!
-Avocados also give your smoothie a wonderfully creamy texture so that you really have a dessert!
+Avocados also give your smoothie a wonderfully creamy texture, so you really have a dessert!

 Bananas give your smoothie a sweet taste and soft texture.
 Bananas are high in fiber, potassium and increase your serotonin, so you relax and sleep better.